-A draft timetable is published on the Curtin Sarawak website six weeks prior to the examination period, after which you will have one week to provide feedback to your Student Service office, if necessary.
+A draft timetable is published on the Curtin Malaysia website six weeks prior to the examination period, after which you will have one week to provide feedback to your Student Service office, if necessary.
 A final timetable is published four weeks prior to the examination period with venue allocations designated by surname – you must attend the venue you have been allocated to, or risk receiving a fine.
-A quick-link to the examinations timetable will be made available on the Curtin Sarawak home page close to the examination period.
+A quick-link to the examinations timetable will be made available on the Curtin Malaysia home page close to the examination period.

 Curtin University recognises that some students require alternative arrangements for their examinations.
 This may be as a result of a disability, a medical condition or a religious reason.
 Arrangements for Equity Examinations must be requested for 3 weeks prior to the commencement of the examination period.

 If you have three or more examinations scheduled on one calendar day, or two scheduled to occur at the same time, you may elect to sit one of the examinations at another time by reporting an examination clash.